hoepeyemi/coxy/frontend/MOBILE_RESPONSIVE_GUIDE.md

-# 📱 Mobile Responsive Design Guide - Iris
+# 📱 Mobile Responsive Design Guide - Coxy

 ## 🎯 **Overview**

-The Iris homepage has been fully optimized for mobile responsiveness across all device sizes.
+The Coxy homepage has been fully optimized for mobile responsiveness across all device sizes.
 The design now provides an excellent user experience on smartphones, tablets, and desktop devices.

 ## 📐 **Responsive Breakpoints**